syedumair15/AI-ML-Assignments/README.md

 # AI ML Assignments Portfolio

-This repository contains my complete coursework and practical implementations in Artificial Intelligence and Machine Learning.
+This repository showcases my complete work and practical implementations in Artificial Intelligence and Machine Learning.

 ## Overview

-This portfolio demonstrates my understanding of:
+This portfolio reflects my learning journey from basic Python programming to applying Machine Learning and NLP techniques.

+## Skills Demonstrated

 Python Programming
 Data Analysis using Pandas and NumPy